JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-upgrade-app.md

 ### Ktor

 You can add Ktor the same way you've added the `kotlinx.coroutines` library.
-In addition to specifying the core dependency in the common source set, you also need to:
+In addition to specifying the core dependency (`ktor-client-core`) in the common source set, you also need to:

+* Add the ContentNegotiation functionality (`ktor-client-content-negotiation`) responsible for serializing/deserializing the content in a specific format.
-* Add the ContentNegotiation plugin with a special artifact to use `kotlinx.serialization` to deserialize JSON data into a data class when receiving responses.
+* Add the `ktor-serialization-kotlinx-json` depencency to instruct Ktor to use the JSON format and `kotlinx.serialization` as a serialisation library.
+Ktor will expect JSON data and deserialize it into a data class when receiving responses.
-* Provide the platform engines by adding dependencies on the corresponding artifacts in the platform source sets.
+* Provide the platform engines by adding dependencies on the corresponding artifacts in the platform source sets (`ktor-client-android`, `ktor-client-darwin`).

 ```kotlin
 val ktorVersion = "2.0.2"